 Taking an IC&RC Examination

-Examinations are administered by IC&RC Member Boards as part of their certification programs.
-Professionals interested in taking an IC&RC examination should contact the IC&RC Member Board that has jurisdiction over the area where they live or work.
-Contact information for all IC&RC Member Boards can be found here.
+Examinations are administered by certification and licensing boards as part of their individual programs.
+Professionals interested in taking an IC&RC examination should contact the board that has jurisdiction over the area where they live or work.
+Contact information for all boards using IC&RC exams can be found here.

 For more information on taking an IC&RC examination please the examination page of our professionals site.